AdaCore/training_material/courses/fundamentals_of_ada/080_expressions.rst

 * Static named numbers

-   - Can be much cleaner than using Boolean'Pos (condition)
+   - Can be much cleaner than using Boolean'Pos (Condition)

 ---------------------------------------
 *If Expression* Example for Constants